Interconnecting the network namespaces with a Virtual Network

 Please report any feedback on GitHub or Discord.

-If you are using slirp4netns or pasta, your steps are naturally isolated and cannot communicate due to the unprivileged network namespace.
+, your steps are naturally isolated and cannot communicate due to the unprivileged network namespace.

 While network namespaces provide isolation, many workflows require tasks to communicate with each other.
 Consider a scenario where a workflow involves multiple microservices, each running in its own network namespace.
 These microservices may need to exchange data or collaborate on a larger computation.
 In such cases, an effective interconnection mechanism becomes essential.